torchbox/django-pattern-library/docs/community/security-policy.md

 ### Reporting a vulnerability

-To report a vulnerability, please contact any one of the named authors in the package’s [pyproject.toml](https://github.com/torchbox/django-pattern-library/blob/main/pyproject.toml).
+To report a vulnerability, please contact any one of the [maintainers listed on PyPI](https://pypi.org/project/django-pattern-library/).